Convex Polytopes for the Central Degeneration of the Affine Grassmannian: Affine Grassmannian, affine flag variety, and the Central Degeneration

-When $G = SL_n(k)$, then the affine Grassmannian for $G$ is isomorphic to the moduli spaces of lattices with zero relative dimension.
-This is related to the fact that matrices in $SL_n$ have determinant one.
+When $G = GL_n(\mathbb{C})$, the affine Grassmannian for $G$ is isomorphic to the moduli functor which assigns every $k-$algebra $R$ the set of $R-$families of lattices in $k((t))^n$.
+When $G = SL_n(\mathbb{C})$, then the affine Grassmannian is isomorphic to the moduli spaces of lattices in $V$ with zero relative dimension.
+Note that the affine Grassmannian for a semisimple group like $SL_n(\mathbb{C})$ is reduced.
+For further details see \cite{Go1, Mag, PS, Zhu2}.